Yoshi's Crafted World

-Yoshi's Crafted World is a platform video game developed by Good-Feel and published by Nintendo for the Nintendo Switch.
-The eighth main installment in the Yoshi franchise, it is the spiritual successor to Yoshi's Woolly World.
+Yoshi's Crafted World is a 2019 platform video game developed by Good-Feel and published by Nintendo for the Nintendo Switch.
+The sixth main installment in the Yoshi franchise, it is the spiritual successor to Yoshi's Woolly World.
 The game was revealed at E3 2017, and was released worldwide on March 29, 2019.

-It follows the Yoshis as they venture to collect the scattered gems of the Sundream Stone, which has the ability to grant wishes, before Kamek and Baby Bowser can.
+Yoshi's Crafted World follows the Yoshis as they venture to collect the scattered gems of the Sundream Stone, which has the ability to grant wishes, before Kamek and Baby Bowser can.

-Yoshi's Crafted World received generally positive reviews from critics, who praised its visuals, level design and gameplay, although the game was criticized for its soundtrack and lack of difficulty.
-It sold over 1 million copies worldwide in three days and more than 3 million by December 2021, making it one of the best-selling games on the system.
+The game received generally positive reviews from critics, who praised its visuals, level design, and gameplay, though the soundtrack and lack of difficulty elicited criticism.
+Yoshi's Crafted World sold more than one million copies worldwide in three days and more than three million units by December 2022, making it one of the best-selling games on the Nintendo Switch.